FitttZee » Desserts » Cottage Cheese Cake Recipe

 Separate-egg-white-from-yolk-gp-SunCakeMom

-• Mix vanilla extract and agave syrup together with the egg yolks and beat it until light yellow.
+• Mix vanilla extract and honey or sweetener of choice with the egg yolks and beat until light yellow.

 Beat-egg-yolk-gp-SunCakeMom